What to Do on Mexico’s West Coast

 Rhythm of the Night

 Watch the sunset from the malecón (boardwalk) and delve into Puerto Vallarta’s legendary nightlife.
-From hip beach bars to LGBT-friendly spots, microbreweries and jazz clubs, this city keeps you up till sunrise.
+From hip beach bars to spots that welcome the LGBTQ2+ community, microbreweries and jazz clubs, this city will keep you up till sunrise.

 Culture & Traditions